Getting Started with Solar

 Shading: Even though you can still get solar on cloudy days, prolonged shading will impede your solar production.
 If your panels are obstructed by trees, buildings or anything else, or may be obstructed within their 25-year life cycle, check first if you will be able to clear the path for your panels (for example, tree-trimming).
 If your solar panels will be shaded, installing your own units may not be the most effective option.

 In one year in Missouri, 1 kilowatt of solar panels will offset about 1,300 kWh (kilowatt-hours) of electricity use.
 From your annual electric usage (kWh), you can determine how much you want to offset with a solar system.
 You can offset up to 100 percent of your average usage.
-Call one of our solar contractors for an evaluation.
+Call one of our solar contractors for an evaluation and learn how much it might cost.

 The cost of your solar system will depend on the size, efficiency and complexity of the system and its components.
 In 2016, the average cost, not including rebates or other incentives, to install 1 kW of solar panels in Columbia was $3,250.
 You should consult with an approved Columbia Water & Light solar installation contractor for more accurate cost and rebate estimates.